Biology – how could we live without it?

 • appreciate the ethical and moral issues associated with current advancements in the life sciences;

 • prepare thoroughly to achieve the highest standards in examinations at GCSE and A-level.

 The study of biology is extremely popular throughout the school.
-At GCSE, the Edexcel IGCSE specification is followed throughout Years 9-11.
-Pupils are examined in two written papers at the end of Year 11 which test understanding of facts and theories as well as knowledge of practical procedures.
+At GCSE, the AQA biology specification is followed throughout Years 9-11.
+Pupils are examined in two papers at the end of Year 11 which will test knowledge and understanding of the topics covered.
 There is no controlled assessment; instead pupils’ knowledge of scientific apparatus and techniques will be assessed across both papers.

 Biology has a very high uptake in the sixth form.
-The new AQA Biology A-level specification is followed, with examinations taking place at the end of the year 13.
+The AQA Biology A-level specification is followed, with examinations taking place at the end of the Year 13.
 There is no controlled assessment for A-level biology, but a separate endorsement of practical skills will be taken alongside the A-level.
-All pupils will carry out a series of required investigations which will be assessed by teachers based on direct observation of students’ competency in a range of skills that are not assessable in written exams.
+All pupils will carry out a series of required investigations and will be assessed by teachers based on direct observation of students’ competency in a range of skills.

-Our Year 13 students competed in the annual British Biology Olympiad which was taken by over 7500 students.
-Two of our students were awarded gold awards and six were awarded bronze awards, with others being highly commended.
-Pupils from Year 12 also took part in the Intermediate Biology Olympiad.
-Our year 10 students competed in the Biology Challenge, and were awarded the following prizes: three gold awards, four silver awards and fourteen bronze awards.
+Our Year 13 students compete in the annual RSB British Biology Olympiad which was taken by over 9000 students this year.
+One of our students was awarded a gold and four were awarded bronze awards, with others being highly commended.
+Pupils from Year 12 also take part in the RSB Intermediate Biology Olympiad.
+Our Year 10 students competed in the RSB Biology Challenge, and were awarded the following prizes: three gold awards, seven silver awards and fourteen bronze awards.

 The biology department enhances the teaching of the curriculum by offering various extracurricular activities:

 •UKCAT and BMAT preparation

 •Biology Olympiad, and Intermediate Biology Olympiad at Sixth Form level